SophieEngemann/Certificate_Converter/README.md

 ## Notes
-The certificate that is loaded, especially the Pem, must have the correct “normal” certificatechain as follows Key certificate, Ca certificate, Intermediate, root.
+The certificate that is loaded, especially the Pem, must have the correct “normal” certificatechain as follows Key certificate, Ca certificate, Intermediate, root